-During New Student Orientation, students are assigned to a Barnabas group consisting of approximately 10 new students and a Barnabas leader.
-Barnabas leaders encourage and support new students during New Student Orientation and throughout the academic year.
-Barnabas groups meet every Tuesday from 9:30-10:20 a.m. in various locations throughout the campus.
-The first semester of Barnabas groups is for acclimation to the university, city, and spiritual life.
-The second semester is introduction to the Pathways.
-Each student is allowed four (4) absences per semester for Barnabas Groups.
-Absences beyond four (4) will result in chapel probation.
+During New Student Orientation, students are assigned to a First Year group consisting of approximately 10-15 new students and a First Year Leader.
+FY leaders help integrate, encourage and support new students during New Student Orientation and throughout the academic year.
+FY groups meet every Tuesday from 9:30-10:20 a.m. in various locations throughout the campus.
+The first semester of FY groups is for acclimation to the university, city, and spiritual life.
+The second semester is introduction to the Formation Groups.
+Each student is required to attend at least 12 FY group meetings per semester.
+Not meeting the requirement will result in chapel probation.